 Cool the cake on a wire rack.

-Cover it with waxed paper and a cookie sheet and turn the pan upside down on the sheet.
+Cover it with waxed paper and a cookie sheet then turn the pan upside down on the sheet.

 Finish cooling the cake completely on a wire cooling rack.

-Keep this tasty Mor Monsen Cake in your freezer and you are always ready to serve family and friends a Norwegian dessert.
+Keep this delicious Mor Monsen Cake in your freezer and you are always ready to serve a Norwegian dessert to family and friends.

 All Rights Reserved